-Dr. Roach: There are nondrug options for sleep aids — and they’re worth trying
+Doc: There are nondrug sleep aid options worth trying

 Dear Dr. Roach: In your recent column on sleep aids, I noticed that you said nothing about nondrug preparations.
 Some people find that chamomile helps, as do other herbs.